oraqlle/kilo-c/README.md

 # Kilo Editor

-A simple nano inspired editor written in C.
+A simple nano inspired editor written in C in under 1000 lines of code[^1].

 ## Usage